-I provide more than five questions here, and you can select those that you wish to give to the child.
+I provide more than five questions here, and you can select those that you wish to give to the students.
 You also may replace any of these questions with questions of your own.

-These are Socratic questions that do not favor one answer over another; the evaluation of the essays is based on the English, the essay structure, and the force of the case that the child makes with quotations.
-This means that the child may use the book during the essay session in order to quote from it.
+These are Socratic questions that do not favor one answer over another; the evaluation of the essays is based on the English, the essay structure, and the force of the case that the students make with quotations.
+This means that students may use their books during the essay session in order to quote from them.

-- Dr. Livesey and Squire Trelawney make 1. interesting pair of characters.
+- 1. Dr. Livesey and Squire Trelawney make an interesting pair of characters.
 They have much in common, but they are also very different.
-Explain how they are different, and then explain why they are friends. - Does Iim Hawkins survive the dangers of the 2. story by sheer luck, or does he have qualities and strengths that allow him to survive?
+Explain how they are different, and then explain why they are friends. - 2.
+Does Jim Hawkins survive the dangers of the story by sheer luck, or does he have qualities and strengths that allow him to survive?
 Explain. - 3.
 In spite of Long John Silver's obvious reprehensible and repugnant qualities, there is something about him that appeals to us.
-Even Iim cannot help liking him, and Robert Louis Stevenson is careful to allow Long John to escape unharmed at the end of the story.
-What is it about Long John that is appealing? - Long John Silver's language is very different from 4.
-Iim Hawkins's language.
+Even Jim cannot help liking him, and Robert Louis Stevenson is careful to allow Long John to escape unharmed at the end of the story.
+What is it about Long John that is appealing? - 4.
+Long John Silver's language is very different from Jim Hawkins's language.
 Is Silver's language distinctive only in vocabulary and phrasing, or is his grammar also different?
 Explain in detail.